justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-basic-payment-method/README.md

 	}
     ```

-    >Provides a unique identifier for the payment method in the registry.
+    >This provides a unique identifier for the payment method in the registry.
 The key can be used to fetch the payment method from the registry programmatically if necessary.
 Reusing a key that is already in use will override the existing associated payment method.

 1. ```java
 	@Override